Loogman Faculty Research Grant Winners

 School of Education

-Project: "The Influence of Teacher Quality on Sixth Grade Students' Mathematics Competency: A Case Study of Kenya and Zimbabwe"
+Project: "The Relationships between Teacher Quality and Sixth Grade Students' Mathematics Competencies in Kenya and Zimbabwe"

 Dr. Tsegaye Beru and Dr. Kirk W. Junker